MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

     The `mz_source` publication will contain the set of change events generated from the specified tables, and will later be used to ingest the replication stream.

 For more information, see the [Cloud SQL](https://cloud.google.com/sql/docs/postgres/replication/configure-logical-replication#configuring-your-postgresql-instance) documentation.

+## DigitalOcean Managed Postgres

+Connect to the DigitalOcean Managed Postgres with the `doadmin` user and make the following:

+1. The Materialize replica will need access to connect to the upstream database.
+In your DigitalOcean Managed Postgres console, add your [Materialize instance IP address](/docs/cloud/security/#static-ip-addresses) to the [Trusted Source list](https://docs.digitalocean.com/products/databases/postgresql/how-to/secure/#firewalls).

+1. Create a [publication](https://www.postgresql.org/docs/current/logical-replication-publication.html) with the tables you want to replicate:

+    ```sql
+    CREATE PUBLICATION mz_source FOR TABLE table1, table2;
+    ```

+     As the `doadmin` user, is not a superuser, you will not be able to create a publication for all tables.

+     The `mz_source` publication will contain the set of change events generated from the specified tables, and will later be used to ingest the replication stream.

+For more information, see the [Managed Postgres](https://docs.digitalocean.com/products/databases/postgresql/) documentation.

 ## Related pages